Abdelhadi963/sharpsyscall/README.md

 ```powershell
 .\sharpsyscall.exe --exclude-default --syscall-stdin NtCreateFile,NtOpenFile
 ```
-we can see that our assembly is generated and saved to the file successfuly
+We can see that our assembly is generated and saved to the file successfully.
 <img width="1544" height="720" alt="image" src="https://github.com/user-attachments/assets/69ef012d-5f16-40a8-9a84-b23e739555b9" />

 ### Configuring NASM support in VS
-Now we can use [visual studio](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022) create a simple C++ project and add the assembly file to it we can add NASM support as follows : go to **build dependecies** -> **build customizations** -> **check nasm box**
+Now we can use Visual Studio to create a simple C++ project and add the assembly file to it.
+We can add NASM support as follows:
+Go to **Build Dependencies** → **Build Customizations** → **check the NASM box**.
 <img width="846" height="906" alt="image" src="https://github.com/user-attachments/assets/792089f5-117b-4bce-ad4f-d301b297d394" />
 <img width="1432" height="382" alt="image" src="https://github.com/user-attachments/assets/b9e2af56-ca23-4dd2-bc82-b9529f263873" />
-now go to your nasm file -> **proprities** -> scroll to **Microsoft Macro Assembler**  (if you didn't get the previous step you will not be able to see this option in the menu).
+Now go to your NASM file → **Properties** → scroll to **Microsoft Macro Assembler** (if you didn’t complete the previous step, you will not be able to see this option in the menu).
 <img width="1616" height="726" alt="image" src="https://github.com/user-attachments/assets/f55da291-b863-4a45-9f56-dd7a56474b14" />

 ### invoke the syscall
-now to use our defined asssembly stub we need to define NtCreateFile prototype since this is an NT API is not documented in the MSDN so we can use a usefull open source docs [NtCreateFile Doc][https://ntdoc.m417z.com/ntcreatefile].
-We end up with the following prototype
+Now, to use our defined assembly stub, we need to define the **NtCreateFile** prototype.
+Since this is an NT API, it is not documented in MSDN, so we can use a useful open-source doc: [NtCreateFile Doc](https://ntdoc.m417z.com/ntcreatefile).
+We end up with the following prototype:
 ```C
 NTSTATUS SysNtCreateFile(
     _Out_ PHANDLE FileHandle,